Reading Time: est. 17 minutes

 | Best fit roles | Nursing, HR, research, school counseling, environmental work, editing | Management/leadership, diplomacy, social work (advocacy), writing, creative direction, coaching |

-| Thrives when | Work aligns with personal values; expectations are clear | They have autonomy; can advocate for others without being micromanaged |
+| Thrives when | Work aligns with personal values, expectations are clear | They have autonomy, can advocate for others without being micromanaged |

-| Watch out for | Over-organizing; perfectionism under stress | Suppressing 9 core instincts; appearing more 8-like than they feel |
+| Watch out for | Over-organizing, perfectionism under stress | Suppressing 9 core instincts, appearing more 8-like than they feel |

 Not sure which wing is yours?
 Consider what drains you faster: rigid rule-following (more likely 9w8) or moral conflict in your work (more likely 9w1).

-Now for the other side of the picture— the careers that tend to work against Type 9’s strengths.
+Now for the other side of the picture: the careers that tend to work against Type 9’s strengths.

 Careers Enneagram 9s Should Avoid

-Avoiding these careers isn’t weakness.
-It’s self-knowledge.
+Avoiding these careers is self-knowledge.

 Careers that tend to be poor fits for Type 9, per BrainManager.io and EnneagramTest.com: